SebastianCerquera/statistics-and-performance-testing/performance_guru.md

 # STEPS

+- Leverage White-Box Testing

+  When a tester has knowledge of the system's internal workings, they can design tests to ensure specific code paths are executed and achieve the expected results.
+This ensures that for identically distributed events, every specific code path would have its own distribution.

+- Internal Dependencies

+	System components might share resources, which means there is no way to guarantee the independence of throughput events.
+Consequently, both response times and processed units per time will likely fail tests that require independent and identically distributed (IID) data.
+	There is no guarantee that increasing the number of parallel execution units will increase the throughput by a linear factor.

+- The system has limited resources, any unbound variable means the system will crash.

+- Use a frequentist approach.

+- Leverage Poisson distribution for the arrivals rate.

+  The arrival rates mass function follows a Poisson distribution, meaning that in average it injects the same amount of request per unit of time.
+  The load injector is properly configured, and it is capable of producing independent identically distributed (i.i.d.) requests

-- Apply the Little's Law
+- Leverage Little's Law to estimate the number of active users.

   Little's Law relates a computer system's throughput to the load injector's arrival rate.
 When the load is constant, the difference between the average throughput and average arrival rate should equal the average number of threads.

-- Poisson distribution

-  The arrival rates mass function follows a Poisson distribution, meaning that in average it injects the same amount of request per unit of time.

-- Leverage both descriptive and inferential statistics.

-- The system has limited resources, any unbound variable means the system will crash.

-- Use a frequentist approach.

-- The probability mass function of the system's throughput can be determined when each request is assigned a separate thread.

 - Use Markdown.